Seneca-ICTOER/OSM620v1/docs/Assignments/assignment1.md

 	2. The reflection questions and your answers to each.
 	3. Each Investigation should start on a new page, and screenshots/reflection answers should be placed in the appropriate Investigation pages.
 	4. Number your pages!

+Export to PDF from your editor with images embedded. **No external links!**